MicrosoftDocs/VBA-Docs/api/Office.CustomTaskPane.DockPositionStateChange.md

 }
 ```

+> [!NOTE]
- **Note**  Custom task panes can be created in any language that supports COM and allows you to create dynamic-linked library (DLL) files.
+> Custom task panes can be created in any language that supports COM and allows you to create dynamic-linked library (DLL) files.
 For example, Microsoft Visual Basic® 6.0, Microsoft Visual Basic .NET, Microsoft Visual C++®, Microsoft Visual C++ .NET, and Microsoft Visual C#®.
 However, Microsoft Visual Basic for Applications (VBA) does not support creating custom task panes.

 ## See also

 [CustomTaskPane Object](Office.CustomTaskPane.md)
-#### Other resources

 [CustomTaskPane Object Members](./overview/customtaskpane-members-office.md)